 The first Ontario cinema opened by Magic Lantern was in London, at Galleria Mall (now Citi Plaza).
 It was opened as a discount move-over cinema, and so it was called Rainbow, like the ones in Saskatchewan.
-Rainbow Galleria is a success story right from the start.
+Rainbow London (Citi-Plaza) is a success story right from the start.

 The next Rainbow Cinema was at Promenade Mall, Thornhill.
 It opened as a Rainbow Discount cinema, but due to market conditions switched policies to play first run movies at moderate prices.
 Still a great movie deal, but with first run films!
 The next year two more locations were added in Toronto, using Promenade's operation pattern.